xGabrielR/AB-Test/README.md

 <p>For this problem, one way to solve is using ab test or other ab test approaches like multi armed bandits.</p>

 <h3>1.1.
 Conversion Rate Lift First CRISP Cycle</h3>
+<p>If do not have Data, its necessary to perform a Experiment Design step to infer number of samples and tools to segment the population into two groups called control and treatment.
+In this case, the samples were previously collected.</p>

 <p></p>

 <h3>1.2.
 Mean Price Lift First CRISP Cycle</h3>
+<p>If do not have Data, its necessary to perform a Experiment Design step to infer number of samples and tools to segment the population into two groups called control and treatment.
+In this case, the samples were previously collected.</p>

 <p></p>